 sudo apt update

-sudo extrepo disable sury_apache2 only marks the source file disabled.
-It does not remove the source file or the key from disk, so use the cleanup commands above when you switch methods.
+sudo extrepo disable sury_apache2 only marks the extrepo source disabled.
+It does not remove the source file or key from disk, so remove the duplicate files when APT reports a conflict.

 Fix Apache Startup Failures on Debian

-Port conflicts are the most common startup failure on small Debian servers that already run Nginx or another web service.
+Port conflicts are a common startup failure on small Debian servers that already run Nginx or another web service.

 sudo journalctl -xeu apache2